BZFlag-Dev/bzflag.org/README.md

 ## Building the site

-This website uses features available in stakx 0.2.x.
-At the time of writing this, stakx 0.2.x is still in development so be sure to use the latest master branch or the [latest 0.2 beta executable](https://github.com/stakx-io/stakx/releases).
+This website is built with stakx 0.2.x and typically makes use of the latest development features.

 ```bash
 git clone https://github.com/BZFlag-Dev/bzflag.org